LukeGrahamLandry/Lox/bootstrap/clox/README.md

 Write the bytecode generation code in lox.

 I still want to be able to compile code written in the book's version of lox.
-So any extra syntax (types) I add to give hints to the optimiser, should be a super set, and it should just guess if it's missing.
+So any extra syntax (types) I push to give hints to the optimiser, should be a super set, and it should just guess if it's missing.
 Guessing is good anyway ex. var x = call(); if I know call always returns an int, why am I writing the type of the variable again.
 The